Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 To get started:

-1. Expand the **Operators** menu and drag the **Model** operator over to the canvas.
+1. Expand the **Operators** menu and drag the **Input Model** operator over to the canvas.
-2. Click **Configure model** and then select the source `stg_models` from the dropdown.
+2. Click **Choose a model** and then select the source `stg_models` from the dropdown.
-3. Click the **Output all columns** option.
+3. Click the **Select model** option in the window that lists the columns.

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/one-model-operator.png" width="90%" title="A single model operator." />

-You now have your first model in Visual Editor!
+You now have your first input model in Visual Editor!

-4. Drag a new **Model** operator to the canvas below the first and repeat the previous steps, but this time set the source model to `stg_order_items`.
+4. Drag a new **Input Model** operator to the canvas below the first and repeat the previous steps, but this time set the source model to `stg_order_items`.

     <Lightbox src="/img/docs/dbt-cloud/visual-editor/two-model-operators.png" width="90%" title="Two model operators in the canvas."/>

-Now, you have two models and are ready to transform the data!
+Now, you have two input models and are ready to transform the data!

 :::tip

 Don't see a pre-existing model you're looking for?
-Ask your dbt admins to ensure it's been run recently and hasn't gone stale.
+Ask your dbt admins to ensure it's been run in your Production environment recently and hasn't gone stale.

 :::